brendanartley/Contrails-Competition/README.md

 Code for ICRGW.

-EfficientNetB6 is the max size for efficientnet models (without fancy tricks).

-Test w/ only contrails data, and train final model on all the data.
+Test w/ only contrails data (1/2 the size), and train final model on all the data.

-### Ideas
+### Ideas / TODO

-- DepthwiseConv2D layer using the the two neigbhouring frames
+- DepthwiseConv2D layer using the two neigbhouring frames
-- Look at RegNext
-- Mix Vision Transformer
-    - B1 == effnetb3-4
-    - B2 == effnetb5
-    - B3 == effnetb6
-    - B4 == effnetb7
-    - B5 == effnetb8
+- Create different color maps.
+Ash false-color might not be optimal.. (should be able to automate this)
+    - use 1000k img subset, and V2_tiny.
+Should be quick enough.
+- Write predictions to a file and look at correlation between model predictions.
+- Fix KFold w/ Sweeps Error
+- Set up auto color generation process (should be a dataloader not preprocessing)

+Other potential color schemes
+- NGFS Microphysics RGB (NOAA)

 ### EfficientNet Sizes